Two students looking at a notebook outside on the UC Berkeley campus

 • Statistics

-• Nutrient Function and Metabolism, or equivalent (students may take this as a prerequisite or while in the program—see "Preparing for Admission" below to learn more)**
+• Nutrient metabolism (a course that covers macro and micronutrient metabolism, students may take this course as a prerequisite or while in the program—see "Preparing for Admission" below to learn more)

 • Metabolic Basis of Human Health and Diseases, or equivalent (students may take this as a prerequisite or while in the program—see "Preparing for Admission" below to learn more)**